vitest-dev/vitest/docs/api/assert.md

 - **Type:** `<T>(value: T, message?: string) => void`

-Asserts that `value` is an object of type Object (as revealed by Object.prototype.toString).
+Asserts that `value` is not an object of type Object (as revealed by Object.prototype.toString).
 The assertion does not match subclassed objects.

 ```ts
 import { assert, test } from 'vitest'